KasemJaffer/receive_sharing_intent/example/README.md

     // For sharing or opening urls/text coming from outside the app while the app is in the memory _intentDataStreamSubscription =
         ReceiveSharingIntent.getTextStream().listen((String value) {
-        // Call reset method if you don't want to see this callback again.
-        ReceiveSharingIntent.reset();
       setState(() {
         _sharedText = value;
       });